VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 But we will just draw only one segment edge as shown in this picture
 ![overlap](overlap.jpg)
 (note that each line has a different color only for demonstration.
-However, we can draw a red line on the top of the yellow.)
+We can draw a red line on the top of the yellow.
+Or clip red line instead of yellow)

 We have `segment type` which is a float variable but encodes discrete values (Maybe I'm missing something but it's not clear how to pass int variables,